Thucydides: Evidence from the classical period

 Thucydides identifies himself as an Athenian, telling us that his father's name was Olorus and that he was from the Athenian deme of Halimous.
-A disputed anecdote from his early life says that when Thucydides was 10–12 years old, he and his father were supposed to have gone to the agora of Athens where the young Thucydides heard a lecture by the historian Herodotus.
+According to one disputed anecdote, when Thucydides was 10–12 years old, he and his father were supposed to have gone to the agora of Athens where the young Thucydides heard a lecture by the historian Herodotus.
 According to some accounts, the young Thucydides wept with joy after hearing the lecture, deciding that writing history would be his life's calling.
 The same account also claims that after the lecture, Herodotus spoke with the youth and his father, stating: "Oloros your son yearns for knowledge."
-In all essence, the episode is most likely from a later Greek or Roman account of his life.
+The episode is most likely from a later Greek or Roman account of his life.

 He survived the Plague of Athens, which killed Pericles and many other Athenians.
 There is a first observation of acquired immunity.
 He also records that he owned gold mines at Scapte Hyle (literally "Dug Woodland"), a coastal area in Thrace, opposite the island of Thasos.